We work with clients who use market research for all forms of thought leadership and content generation.

 Is it for: media coverage, thought leadership research, website content, demand generation, awareness building, event collateral, analyst engagement or even tracking trends over time?

-You don’t want to repeat what’s already been done but equally is there anything that can be built on or used as a reference point?
+Naturally, you don’t want to repeat what’s already been done.
+Equally, is there anything that can be built on or used as a reference point?
 What’s trending and likely to grab attention?
 What’s in or out of scope?
 Where is the ‘clear air’/low noise?
 We work with clients to identify metrics that their content generation research can be aligned to, or themes it could support and build on.

 3. Decide on the respondents & agree the methodology

-Define the structure for the research and identify who needs to be interviewed.
-Once this is identified we can advise on the best way to research the audience, the most appropriate methodology and the most cost effective way of doing it.
-We use a number of qualitative and quantitative methods in our research.
+Firstly, the structure for the research and identify who needs to be interviewed needs to be defined.
+Once this is done, we can advise on the best way to research the audience, the most appropriate methodology and the most cost effective way of doing it.
+We use a number of qualitative and quantitative methods in our content marketing research services.

 Don’t go straight to questionnaire design!

-It’s easy to start developing questions as soon as you have an idea but pause, agree the themes that will provide the core focus and engage the target audience.
+It’s easy to start developing questions as soon as you have an idea.
+However, take a pause and agree the themes that will provide the core focus and engage the target audience.
 We’ve developed a specific methodology to help ideate and encourage clients to be creative, as (quite simply) it’s the most important part of research for content marketing.

 The best questionnaires are: relevant, structured, focused, concise and use questioning techniques to achieve specific outcomes.
 Well-designed questionnaires save time, deliver better results (because they engage audiences) and save money.
 We can either design the questionnaire for you or work with you to fine tune something you’ve developed.